dqmis/dl2/blog/blogpost.md

 The incorporation of the Result Interpreter into the LOGIC-LM framework elevates the interpretability of the system’s outputs.
 Users can gain access to clear and succinct explanations of intricate logical inferences, which can prove particularly beneficial in applications like automated theorem proving, complex question answering, and semantic parsing.
 Through the transformation of symbolic solutions into natural language, the Result Interpreter ensures that the logical precision of the symbolic solver remains intact in the interpretation process.
 Furthermore, the Result Interpreter plays a significant role in the iterative refinement process.
 By offering natural language feedback on the results produced by the symbolic solver, it can aid in identifying ambiguities or inconsistencies in the initial problem formulation.
 This feedback can then be utilized to iteratively refine and enhance the symbolic representation, ultimately leading to more precise and coherent final outputs.

-### 2.3 Datasets
+### 2.4 Datasets

-We will incorporate logical reasoning datasets including ProofWriter (arXiv:2012.13048), PrOntoQA (arXiv:2210.01240), FOLIO (Han, 2022), AR-LSAT (arXiv:2209.00840), and LogicalDeduction from BigBench (arXiv:2206.04615), supplemented by multi-modal data from the SET (Webb, 2023).
+We will incorporate logical reasoning datasets including ProofWriter (arXiv:2012.13048), PrOntoQA (arXiv:2210.01240), FOLIO (Han, 2022), AR-LSAT (arXiv:2209.00840), and LogicalDeduction from BigBench (arXiv:2206.04615), supplemented by multi-modal data from the SET (Webb, 2023) card game.
 Additionally, we aim to enhance our models' reasoning capabilities with a differentiable solver, such as Diff-SAT.

 ## 3. Reproduction of the Experiments